Environmental Initiatives Environmental Initiatives

 1. Grasping Accurate Data and Executing a PDCA Cycle

-JRE measures and gains an understanding of the energy consumption, water use, and waste of each building on a monthly basis.
+JRE measures and gains an understanding of the energy consumption, water consumption, and waste of each building on a monthly basis.
 We outsource data calculation and data analysis to a company specializing in EMS to execute its PDCA cycle.
 If there is a large difference in the aggregated data from the previous month or year, we investigate the cause by conducting interviews with the property manager and ensuring accurate data.
 We also constantly monitor the reduction effects of green refurbishments such as LED and AC upgrades.

 Aggregated data disclosed in “WEB information” has been given limited assurance in accordance with ISAE 3000 (International Standard on Assurance Engagements 3000) by a third party organization (Ernst & Yong ShinNihon LLC).